jbelelieu/atos/README.md

 ##### What's the easiest way to import part data?

-While there isn't a CSV importer at this time, you have some options:
+While there isn't a CSV importer at this time, you can create collections and bill out the exact amounts that you received against a single story (ie, you don't have to re-enter every task you've ever done).
+This gives you the benefit of accurate tax data.

-- You can manually create a collection for each invoice you've already sent to a client for a project.
-At that point:
-  - If this is for tax reasons, simply create a story at a rate and hour combo that matches what you billed out previously.
-For example, if you billed out $10,000 last month and you charge $100/hour, you can create a story in that collection that set to your correct billing rate, then
+See the "fixed-rate invoice" question for more details.

+##### How do I setup a fixed-rate invoice?

+- Create a new rate type with the exact amount of the invoice,
+- Create a collection within the project you want to bill a fixed amount for,
+- Create a single story with the new rate type,
+- Set that story to any billable status

 ##### What if I change my rates?

-Always, always, always create a new rate type (this is why we don't allow deletion of rates).
-Changing existing rates will result in old tax data being invalidated!
+Always, always, always create a new rate type!
+Changing existing rates will result in old tax data being invalidated.
+"Delete" the old rate (it isn't actually deleted, just hidden since we need that for accurate calculations), and create a new rate with the same name + updated hourly.

 # Contributing